Department: Comparative Biomedical Sciences

 THURSTON, L. M., WATSON, P. F., MILEHAM, A. J. & HOLT, W. V. (2001) Morphologically distinct sperm subpopulations defined by Fourier shape descriptors in fresh ejaculates correlate with variation in boar semen quality following cryopreservation.
 J Androl 22, 382-394.
 PubMed ID 11330638

-Lisa is currently responsible for teaching reproductive biology on 4 RVC courses; BVetMed (years 2 and 4), BVetMed Graduate entry, BVetMed Gateway Programme and the BSc Vet Sciences degree.
-In addition, she teaches on the RVC-Kings College BSc reproduction module.
+Lisa is currently the Course Director for the RVC's Gateway to Veterinary Medicine Widening Participation Programme and is responsible for teaching reproductive biology on 4 RVC courses; BVetMed (years 2 and 4), BVetMed Graduate entry, BVetMed Gateway Programme and the BSc Vet Sciences degree.
+In addition, she teaches on the University of Sheffield MSc in Reproduction and Developmental Medicine.
 Lisa’s teaching is composed of lectures, dissection and histology classes, directed learning and small group tutorials.
 Furthermore, she is actively involved in the teaching of communication skills to the RVC vets.
 Lisa is also involved in teaching administration at the RVC.

-During the 2008-9 academic year Lisa will be responsible for the organisation of the Comparative Reproduction and Inheritance Module run for the Gateway students.
-During 2004 and 2005, she held the post of course director for the BVetMed Graduate Year and was responsible for the development of the graduate year from its initial concept, taking on much of the accountability for course content and planning.
+Lisa is also module leader for the Integrated Physiology 1 Module run for the BSc 1 and Gateway students.
+Previously, she held the post of course director for the BVetMed Accelerated Degree and was responsible for the development of the graduate year from its initial concept, taking on much of the accountability for course content and planning.
 Lisa has received the Jim Bee Teaching award as an individual in 2004 and 2007, and as part of a group in 2006.